nowak-j/nowak-j.github.io/README.md

 # nowak-j.github.io
-My first website in the form of a CV, aiming to build on the skills I learnt during the **web development** course.
+My first website in the form of a CV, aiming to build on the skills I've gained during the **web development** course.